Maketto-maker/http-comparator/README.md

 - For failures with diffs, the tool prints a unified diff.
 Use `--full-diff` to see the entire diff.
 - Summary at the end: total, pass, fail.
 Exit code is non-zero if any failures.

+## Authentication and OAuth2 Support (**NEW**)

+This tool now supports:

+- **OAuth2 Token Refresh**: Automatically follows OAuth2 authorization redirects and handles token refresh flows
+- **Automatic Login**: Detects login forms and submits credentials automatically when provided
+- **Cookie Management**: Updates cookies file after successful OAuth2 flows to maintain session state
+- **Login Status Verification**: `--login-check` mode provides detailed authentication status reporting

+### OAuth2 Flow Handling

+The tool automatically:
+1. Detects OAuth2 authorization redirects
+2. Follows up to 10 redirects (increased from 5)
+3. Detects login forms containing "Log in to Market Observer"
+4. Submits credentials automatically when provided
+5. Handles callback URLs and token exchange
+6. Updates cookies file with new session tokens

+### Login Detection

+The system can detect and handle:
+- Internal Server Errors
+- Login requirement messages ("log in to market observer to continue")
+- Authentication required responses
+- OAuth2 authorization flows

 ## Troubleshooting
 - Status `0`: no HTTP response (timeout, DNS/TLS/socket).
 Increase `--timeout`, check `--referer` / cookies.
 - If A passes but B fails: ensure `cookies.txt` line 2 contains the right cookies for B.
 - Some servers require a same-site `Referer`.
 Use `--referer-b` accordingly.
 - To better emulate browser cookie behavior across redirects, install `tough-cookie`.
+- **Authentication failures**: Use `--login-check` mode first to debug authentication issues with verbose logging.
+- **OAuth2 issues**: Check that credentials are correct and `--follow-token-refresh` is enabled (default).
+- **Cookie expiration**: The tool automatically updates cookies after OAuth2 flows, but you may need to refresh initial cookies from browser.

 ## License
 MIT